Esensats/wisk-test-task/README.md

 This template should help get you started developing with Vue 3 in Vite.

+### Styles

+The main configuration style file is `@/scss/_tokens.scss`.
+You can customize the majority of the style properties there.
+The web app is fully responsive.
+No CSS frameworks were used.
+BEM naming convention is obeyed.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).